encode/starlette/docs/templates.md

 we'd recommend that you keep your templates free from logic that invokes database lookups, or other I/O operations.

-Instead we'd recommend that you ensure that your views perform all I/O, for example, strictly evaluate any database queries within the view and include the final results in the context.
+Instead we'd recommend that you ensure that your endpoints perform all I/O, for example, strictly evaluate any database queries within the view and include the final results in the context.